 When water vapour is carried in the AIR and escapes THROUGH THE CRACKS this is termed AIR LEAKAGE.

-How Does the Air Escape?
 Air infiltrates in and out of your home through every hole, nook, and cranny.
 About one-third of this air infiltrates through openings in your ceilings, walls, and floors.

 Air leakage paths in houses

 A moist interior environment